Accelerated Ph.D. Degree

 Students who completed at least two semesters in residence in Mechanical Engineering’s master’s program and also completed a minimum 18 hours of approved course with a minimum 3.75 GPA may submit a request for accelerated entry.

 - Show evidence they are prepared to begin doctoral-level study research activities.

 - Have GRE scores at or above the 50 th percentile for both verbal and analytical essay components, and at the 80 th percentile for the qualitative component, or a combined total percentile score of 180 or higher.

 - Domestic students must have an undergraduate GPA of 3.5 or higher; International students have a TOEFL score of 550 (paper score) or an IBT score of 80 or an IELTS score of 6.5 is an additional requirement.
-In exceptional cases, to substitute for the above mentioned GRE and TOEFL score requirements, the student’s current faculty advisor, with the approval of the department chair, may submit a recommendation letter for the student’s accelerated entry into the Ph.D. program.
+In exceptional cases, to substitute for the above mentioned GRE and TOEFL score requirements, the student’s current faculty advisor, with the approval of the program director, may submit a recommendation letter for the student’s accelerated entry into the Ph.D. program.

 - May not write a M.S. thesis.